Ranked pairs: Summary

 In the example election, the winner is Nashville.
 This would be true for any Condorcet method.

-Using the First-past-the-post voting and some other systems, Memphis would have won the election by having the most people, even though Nashville won every simulated pairwise election outright.
-Using Instant-runoff voting in this example would result in Knoxville winning even though more people preferred Nashville over Knoxville.
+Under first-past-the-post and some other systems, Memphis would have won the election by having the most people, even though Nashville won every simulated pairwise election outright.
+Using instant-runoff voting in this example would result in Knoxville winning even though more people preferred Nashville over Knoxville.

 Criteria

 Of the formal voting criteria, the ranked pairs method passes the majority criterion, the monotonicity criterion, the Smith criterion (which implies the Condorcet criterion), the Condorcet loser criterion, and the independence of clones criterion.
 Ranked pairs fails the consistency criterion and the participation criterion.
-While ranked pairs is not fully independent of irrelevant alternatives, it still satisfies local independence of irrelevant alternatives.
+While ranked pairs is not fully independent of irrelevant alternatives, it still satisfies local independence of irrelevant alternatives and independence of Smith-dominated alternatives, meaning it is likely to roughly satisfy IIA "in practice."

 Independence of irrelevant alternatives

-Ranked pairs fails independence of irrelevant alternatives.
+Ranked pairs fails independence of irrelevant alternatives, like all other ranked voting systems.
 However, the method adheres to a less strict property, sometimes called independence of Smith-dominated alternatives (ISDA).
 It says that if one candidate (X) wins an election, and a new alternative (Y) is added, X will win the election if Y is not in the Smith set.
 ISDA implies the Condorcet criterion.

 Comparison table

-The following table compares Ranked Pairs with other preferential single-winner election methods:
+The following table compares ranked pairs with other single-winner election methods: